 Hiking the trails scattered across the Whitsunday Islands will add a whole new dimension to your Whitsundays holiday.

-The Whitsunday Islands are mostly national parks and many have walking tracks taking explorers through amazing forests and up to incredible panoramic views.
+The Whitsunday Islands are mostly National Parks and many have well-planned walking trails taking hikers through amazing forests and coastlines.
 To add to the experience, on some trails Queensland Parks and Wildlife have installed access infrastructure and signage sharing points of interest on some islands.

-You don’t have to be an elite cross-country athlete to enjoy a great walk in the Whitsunday Islands.
+You don’t have to be an elite cross-country bushwalker to enjoy a great walk in in the Whitsundays.
 Provided you have a moderate fitness ability, there are a number of Whitsunday Island walking tracks to fit a range of abilities and interests.

 Photo credit to Queensland Parks and Wildlife Services

 Queensland Parks and Wildlife Services have recently completed a new walking track heading from Chalkies Beach up to a lookout.
 The new 275-metre, Class 3 stepped track is suitable for people with some bushwalking experience.